Citizen Science at the Ars Electronica Festival 2023 - the European Union Prize for Citizen Science

 The second project running on the SPOTTERON platform and awarded is Roadkill from the University of Natural Ressources Vienna.
 Roadkill aims to document road accidents involving vertebrates in Austria and thus create an overview of where and when animals are run over and what reasons might be responsible.
 With the research and measurement of, for example, certain animal migrations, protective precautions could be taken in the future.
 The project involves citizens on multiple levels, from data collection to in-app species identification to research questions via the project website.

-SPOTTERONs user-oriented and interactive approaches for Citizen Sciences
+SPOTTERONs user-oriented and interactive approaches for Citizen Science

 In addition to developing vibrant apps that focus on interactive communication between citizens and scientists, an online environment, privacy, and data safety are essential points to consider when running an interactive project.
 Being digital natives ourselves, we apply high standards to the SPOTTERON platform regarding the reliability of the technological solutions, and we also apply advanced ethical standards to further increase the privacy level of the users in your Citizen Science App.